bostrom/text-to-image/README.md

 ## Configuring

-The `generate` function takes an optional second parameter containing configuration options for the image.
+The `generate` and `generateSync` function takes an optional second parameter containing configuration options for the image.
 All configuraion parameters are optional.
 The available options are as follows.

 | Name          | Default value | Description                                                                                                                      |
 | :------------ | :------------ | :------------------------------------------------------------------------------------------------------------------------------- |